- Engineering Home

 Every summer, City of Lake Oswego maintains and repairs miles of pavement.

 Learn more about pavement rehabilitation and repair projects happening this year.

 The City is studying how rain and groundwater (called Infiltration and Inflow) get into our sewer system.
 The results of this study will help the City make smart decisions on where to invest in our sewer system.

 The City of Lake Oswego has been a Participating Community of the National Flood Insurance Program (NFIP) since 1977.

 The City's new stormwater code and the Lake Oswego Stormwater Management Manual are now in effect.
-Manual files are available using the links below.

 The Lake Oswego Transportation System includes more than 178 miles of streets, 32 traffic signals, 12.0 miles of pedestrian pathways, and shared ownership of the Jefferson Street Rail Line (aka Willamette Shoreline Trolley) within the city limits.